- Book review – ‘The Seeker and the Monk’ by Sophfronia Scott

 ‘The Seeker and the Monk’ is a physical and spiritual meandering through the corridors of our existence.
 Whilst the pretext for the book is further discussion of the words and thoughts of Thomas Merton, I found Sophfronia Scott’s own words and interpretations to be more interesting and more poignant than the excerpts from the great man himself.

-Verdict – this book is well written and accessible.
+Verdict – this book is well written and enjoyable.
+It makes you think.
 It is most definitely worth a read.

 - Thomas Merton – was an American Trappist monk, writer, theologian, poet, social activist, and scholar of comparative religion.
 Best known work: The Seven Storey Mountain (1948)

 - When Janet met Sophfronia….. a brief history of a friendship and our creations together